lhaake/unit4-proj-frontend/project_worksheet.md

 8. Message confirming you have signed up - created an Account
 9. Scaling the app for large amounts of data over time - Calendar would be helpful for this
 10. Pagination on Filter
-11. Filter: add functionality to see full list after search
+11. Filter: add functionality to see full list after search, "no matches found"
 12. Workout Form  make the "Sport" field required
 13. Name ideas?